google/kernel-research/libxdk/README.md

   * **Payload Layout Planner:** Finds the right **stack pivoting** gadgets.

   * **Convenience Functions:** Offer functions for commonly used exploit functionality.

+Currently the exploit kit can be used by including its source code into the exploits.
+Its API is not stable yet and cannot be used as a library.

 ### Planned Features